tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Draft.md

 ## Your First Draft Grade
 Using the writing rubric, calculate your own first draft grade

+> According to my Peer reviewer, and with my a

 ## What You Did Well
 Mention at least three things you accomplished successfully in your paper